Timeouts and intervals let you execute pieces of code at specific times — they’re really useful! Learn how to use them in this article.

 var myTimeout = setTimeout(myTimeoutFunction, 22000);

 There we go!
 As you can see, we start by setting an interval.
 Then we set a timeout to stop the interval!
-If you’re bothered to wait 22 seconds, you should see that it stops after 4 console.logs.
+If you’re bothered to wait 22 seconds, you should see that it stops after 4 console.log

 Extension — log the time every second!

-See if you can make your code console.log the time every second!
+the time every second!
 If you don’t already know about JavaScript times, you might want to check this article first.

 See if you can get it working!
 Below is a solution, but there are many different ways of doing it! (hint: you might want to convert the time to a string)